 Some of the most common causes of motorcycle accidents include:

-When a motorist drives negligently or recklessly, motorcycle riders can suffer serious and life-threatening injuries.
-Negligent behaviors such as speeding, distracted driving, and failure to yield right-of-way contribute to dangerous conditions for everyone on the road.
 When a car or truck driver engages in such behaviors, motorcyclists often bear the brunt of the impact due to their reduced visibility and lack of protective barriers.
 These negligence-induced accidents can result in severe injuries or even fatalities for motorcyclists.
-Legal recourse may be the only way for victims to seek justice and compensation for the devastating impacts negligence can cause.

 After a motorcycle accident, there are critical steps for a rider to take to ensure their safety and ability to make a successful injury claim.